Board of Directors Roster

 "Serving on the Board of Directors for DRC is important to me because it gives me the opportunity to serve my community in California and to create a more inclusive society for those with disabilities in this beautiful state that I call home."

-Serving on DRC’s Committee(s) – PAIMI Advisory Council, Governance
+Serving on DRC’s Committee(s) – PAIMI Advisory Council, Community Engagement